ahmedcodein/salesware/README.md

 2. SalesWare Header

 The header of SalesWare is shown below in two different scenarios for large screen case.
-One where the user is logged in and the other where the user is not logged in:
+One where the user is **not logged in** and the other where the user is **logged in** respectively:

 ![SalesWare Header User Not Logged IN](docs/features/shared_features/header_not_logged_in.png)
 ![SalesWare Header User Logged IN](docs/features/shared_features/header_logged_in.png)